sanchesrfl/mario/README.md

 # mario
-Game for educational purpose on web development
+Game for educational purposes on web development